thescribe11/Super-Star-Trek/README.md

 ## Running

-Executable: Double-click on "SuperStarTrek.exe".
+Source code: In your command line navigate to the source directory, and then enter ```python main.py```.

-Source code: In your command line navigate to the source directory, and then enter ```python main.py```
+I will add executables for Windows and Linux once I finish getting the game playable.